 watermelon growing tips

-Champion of the Underdog » Tropical Gardening » Watermelon Growing Tips
+Cairns and Tropical Gardening » Tropical Gardening » Watermelon Growing Guide

-Watermelon growing tips will help you to harvest right at the start of a long hot summer in the tropics.
+Watermelon growing can be fun and this guide will help you to harvest right at the start of a long hot summer in the tropics.
 Just slice and slurp!

 Growing watermelon in the tropics is worth doing.
 The watermelon (Citrullus lanatus) is a fast-growing herbaceous running vine.
 It is believed to have originated in northeast Africa.